Blog | The Image and Video Rectifier Tool

 Virtual CRASH offers users many powerful features to help analyze accident cases.
 One gem of a feature that’s often overlooked is the image rectifier tool.
-This tool works by scaling and rectifying a planar region of a scene that is visible within a photograph.
+This tool works by scaling and rectifying a planar region of a scene that is visible within a photograph or video.
 When using this tool, be sure the witness marks you’re attempting to orthorectify are contained within the identified planar region.
 The tool itself is essentially selecting a specific area within the planar region to use to set the image scale.
 You can easily create your own test cases using Virtual CRASH, such as the one shown below.
+Videos are specifically discussed at the end of the post.

 In this post, we’ll review the functionality of the image rectifier tool and give a proof of concept using data from a staged collision.
 A video of the workflow can be found at the bottom of this post.
 You can also learn about the image rectifier tool using the Virtual Tutor by going to help > images > rectified.